dguest/atlas-dl/_episodes/01-basic-repo.md

 - "How do I add my credentials?"
 - "How do I create a simple repository?"
 keypoints:
-- "Use your `.ssh/gitlab` and `.ssh/gitlab.pub` keys to securely push to CERN"
 - "_Always_ add a `README.md` file to your repositry"
-- "Share your code as appropriate"

 hidden: false